telecomadm1145/cmania/README.en.md

 Please note that the binary files in the Releases section may be outdated.
 It is recommended to clone the code and compile the latest version using the following steps:

+> Now you can also get newest build (auto build) in the github actions page of this project

 1. Clone the repository:

    ```